Arithmetics of homogeneous spaces over $p$-adic function fields: Curves over higher-dimensional local fields

+where $r$ is the map from \eqref{eq:MapR}.
+We can now state the main results of this section.

-\begin{thm} [Theorem \ref{customthmHigherHasse}] Let $K$ be the function field of a smooth projective geometrically integral curve $\Omega$ over a $d$-dimensional local field $k$ satisfying \eqref{eqStar}, and $X$ a $K$-homogeneous space of $\SL_n$ with finite abelian geometric stabilizer $\ol{F}$.
-Let $F$ be the natural $K$-form of $\ol{F}$, $F' = \iHom_K(F,\Qbb/\Zbb(d+1))$, and $r$ the map defined in \eqref{eqHigherObstructionR}.
-If there is a point of $X(\Abb_K)$ orthogonal to vanishes on $r(\Sha^{d+1}(K,F'))$ relative to the pairing \eqref{eqAdelicPairing}, then $X(K) \neq\varnothing$.
-In particular, the first adelic obstruction \eqref{eqAdelicReciprocity} to local-global principle for $X$ is the only one. \end{thm}
+\begin{thm} [Theorem \ref{customthm:HigherHasse}] Let $K$ be the function field of a smooth projective geometrically integral curve $\Omega$ over a $d$-dimensional local field $k$ satisfying the condition \eqref{eq:Star} from page \pageref{eq:Star}, $G$ a special, simply connected semisimple algebraic group $G$ over $K$, and $X$ a homogeneous space of $G$ with finite abelian geometric stabilizers $\ol{F}$.
+Let $F$ be the natural $K$-form of $\ol{F}$, $F' = \iHom_K(F,\Qbb/\Zbb(d+1))$, and $r^{(d)}$ the map defined in \eqref{eq:MapRd}.
+If there is a point of $X(\Abb_K)$ orthogonal to $r^{(d)}(\Sha^{d+1}(K,F'))$ relative to the pairing \eqref{eq:AdelicPairing}, then $X(K) \neq\varnothing$.
+In particular, the first adelic obstruction \eqref{eq:AdelicReciprocity} to the local-global principle for $X$ is the only one. \end{thm}